-- Butylated hydroxytoluene (BHT): is also an ingredient for food, but is used again and again in cosmeticsMay cause allergies and is one of the substances whose effects have not been fully clarifiedHas a strong sensitizing and irritating effectIn our opinion, BHT is strongly discouraged .
+- Butylated hydroxytoluene BHT: Is also an ingredient for food, which is used again and again in cosmetics.
+Can cause allergies and is one of the substances whosen Effects not fully understood are.
+Has a strong sensitizing and irritating effect.
+In our opinion it isstrongly discourage BHT.

-- Glycol: This is a solvent suspected of being hormonally activeSo possibly questionable .
+- Glycol: This is a solvent that is suspected of being hormonally effective.
+So possiblyquestionable.

 Conclusion on razor blades with gel strips: Many ingredients are questionable

-There is nothing on the interchangeable heads with gel stripsWe think it is misleading to call a razor blade "sensitive", which weakens the skin's barrier function with numerous questionable ingredientsThis is a step in the wrong direction, especially when shaving
+There is nothing to the interchangeable heads with gel strips.
+We think it borders on misleading to describe a razor blade as sensitive, which with numerous questionable ingredients weakens the skin's barrier function.
+This is a step in the wrong direction, especially when it comes to shaving..

-So do not be fooled by advertising promises.
-It is time for alternatives
+So don't be fooled by advertising promises.
+It is time for alternatives.

-System and disposable razors produce plenty of plastic and garbageIn addition, they do not ensure a better shave and can even do the opposite: the ingredients in the gel strips can damage the skin and the many blades also cause sensitive skin injuries rather than a clean shave
+System and disposable razors produce plenty of plastic and garbage.
+In addition, they do not ensure a better shave and can even do the opposite: The ingredients in the gel strips can and also damage the skinthe many blades tend to cause sensitive skin injuries than for a clean shave.

-A real alternative are (and will remain) the forefathers of good shaving: the razor and the safety razorBecause handling the razor tends to be more difficult and more prone to injury, we are big fans of the safety razor, also known as the safety razorThe advantages of the planer:
+The great grandparents of the good shave are and will remain a real alternative: the razor and the safety razor.
+Because the razor tends to be more difficult to use and more prone to injuries, we are big fans of the safety razor.
+The advantages of the planer::

-The razor blades do not need plastic and are inserted directly into the razor headThe blades can be recycled and there is no plastic waste
+The razor blades do not use plastic and are inserted directly into the razor head.
+The blades can be recycled and there is no plastic waste.

-The blades themselves are sharp and have a longer shelf life than that of the system razor or disposable razorThey are also easier to clean: you can easily remove hair so that it doesn't clog the shaver
+The blades themselves are extremely sharp and have a longer service life than those of the system razor or disposable razor.
+They are also easier to clean: You can easily remove hair so that it does not clog the razor.

-The razor blades are significantly cheaper than the replacement blades on the system razorIn the long run you save a lot of money with the planer..
+The razor blades are clearly evident! cheaper than the replacement blades for the system razor.
+In the long run you will save a lot of money with the planer..

 It is not without good reason that we say:The safety razor is simply the better razor.

 Don't make your shave a skin and environmental problem

-If you also find this unnecessary, take a step back: Make your shave easier and safer with a safety razorAnd if you want to see a good safety razor that we can confidently recommend, then take a look at this magnificent specimen
+If you also find that unnecessary, take a step back: make your shave easier and safer with a safety razor.
+And if you want to see a good safety razor that we can safely recommend, thenlook at this gorgeous specimen on.

 Make the right decisions.
 And #staysober